-be boosted to roughly 49% by mass on HEFA feed, via adding intentional hydrocracking in or separately from the isomerization step, but at the expense of lower overall liquid fuels yield and a substantial further increase in the already-high hydrogen process demand of HEFA refining.
+HEFA diesel, a much smaller volume of HEFA jet fuel (without intentional hydrocracking), and little or no gasoline: petroleum crude refining in California yields mostly gasoline with smaller but still significant volumes of diesel and jet fuel.
+The remarkably low HEFA jet fuel yield can be boosted to roughly 50% on HEFA feed mass, by adding intentional hydrocracking in or separately from the isomerization step, but at the expense of lower overall liquid fuels yield and a substantial further increase in the already-high hydrogen process demand of HEFA refining.

-None of these unique aspects of HEFA biofuel processing is described in the DEIR, though each must be evaluated for potential project impacts, as discussed below.
+None of these unique aspects of HEFA biofuel processing is described in the DEIR though each must be evaluated for potential project impacts as discussed below.